 This course will provide an overview of current research techniques in the field of public policy.
-Students will also hone and apply professional writing skills by completing a final research paper fully incorporating techniques as outlined by Turabian.
+Students will also hone and apply professional writing skills by completing a final research paper fully incorporating appropriate research and citation techniques.

 Effective graduate-level writing skills are essential to both the study and practice of public policy.
 Students entering the MAPP program come from a variety of backgrounds and educational experiences that impact their respective communication skill levels.
 This course plays the important role of orienting and preparing the new graduate student to conduct effective research and write well in the public policy environment.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
 Each reply must be at least 250 words and address all aspects of the assignment instructions.
 Citations for any sources used must follow current Turabian style.